 So let’s talk a little about the benefits of working as a veterinary assistant.

 My experience of working as a veterinary assistant abroad is a little atypical.
-But many veterinary school applicants can find part-time or seasonal jobs as a veterinary assistant locally.
+But many veterinary school applicants can find part-time or seasonal jobs as veterinary assistants locally.

 If you are interested in working as a veterinary assistant, here is the post of my advice on how to get a job as a veterinary assistant: How to Get a Job as a Veterinary Assistant